Codecademy/docs/content/python/concepts/regex/terms/match/match.md

 ---
-Title: 're.search()'
+Title: 're.match()'
-Description: 'Returns the first match of a character pattern anywhere in a given string.'
+Description: 'Returns a matching character pattern anywhere at the beginning of a given string.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'